cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 [                                             // (array of JSON objects)
   {
-    "txid" : "hash",                              // (string) the hex-encoded hash of the transaction of the order "sendingaddress" : "address",                 // (string) the Bitcoin address of the trader "ismine" : true|false,                        // (boolean) whether the order involes an address in the wallet "confirmations" : nnnnnnnnnn,                 // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",                         // (string) the transaction fee in zurcoins
+    "txid" : "hash",                              // (string) the hex-encoded hash of the transaction of the order "sendingaddress" : "address",                 // (string) the Zurcoin address of the trader "ismine" : true|false,                        // (boolean) whether the order involes an address in the wallet "confirmations" : nnnnnnnnnn,                 // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",                         // (string) the transaction fee in zurcoins